Spring, Seasonality, and the Way We Come Back to Ourselves

 Tagine, Tenderness, and the Chemistry of Slow Heat

 Years later, dear family friends who had lived in Africa with my husband invited us to dinner.
 They served tagine, mint tea, and stories from another world and chapter of life.
-Beyond the stories and laughter, we all still remember the chicken in that tagine was impossibly tender.
+Beyond the stories and laughter, we all still remember how the chicken was impossibly tender.

 When I asked what made it so flavorful and soft, they laughed and made us guess.